i Invest in Housing

 3. Companies that have landholdings that could be joint ventured to include affordable housing.

-4. Municipal, provincial and federal land
+4. Municipal, provincial and federal land.

 The Second Pillar – Below Market Financing

 Canadians have trillions in RRSP and TFSA accounts.
 If one percent of that money was leveraged for new, affordable housing we can build our way out of the crisis.
 Our target bond rate is two percent and we project that half of the bond purchasers will donate the interest back to the issuer.
+The donation is eligible for a charitable tax receipt.

 The Third Pillar – Expedited Delivery

-Modular and prefabrication systems and technologies as well as accelerated permitting and approval processes from municipalities can speed up delivery and provide significant cost reductions
+Modular and prefabrication systems and technologies as well as accelerated permitting and approval processes from municipalities can speed up delivery and provide significant cost reductions.

 The Fourth Pillar – Revenue Generation